Crackhead Barney

 Crackhead Barney is an American performance artist and ambush interviewer.
 She shares video of satirical interviews on social media as a viral interview show titled Crackhead Barney and Friends.

-Early activity
+Career

+Beginnings

 According to Crackhead Barney in January 2021, the Crackhead Barney persona originated "a few years ago" when she began dressing up in a Barney costume and harassing random people in New York.
 The costume was missing an eye, leading people to refer to her as "Crackhead Barney".

 Prior to the COVID-19 pandemic in New York City, Crackhead Barney often performed in the subway.
 The pandemic reduced subway traffic, and she later began attending the George Floyd protests in New York City.
-At one demonstration, Drew Rosenthal saw her, and eventually convinced her to collaborate on a show called Crackhead Barney and Friends.
+At one demonstration, videographer and producer Drew Rosenthal saw her, and eventually convinced her to collaborate on a show called Crackhead Barney and Friends.
 The name parodies the name of the Barney television show.

 Crackhead Barney and Friends

 The Crackhead Barney and Friends series is inspired by Eric André and All Gas No Brakes.